By QHAIRYL IYZUAN

 The same applies to our workplace.
 Model the right values, character and even working style that will help your team or business achieve the intended goals.

 When leaders walk the talk, they are setting a progressive culture in place for the rest to follow suit.

 Qhairyl is a ninja daddy.
 He trains his toddler at night and youths at school during the day.
-He is currently a coach for the Leaderonomics Club in school curriculum.
-To find out about Leaderonomics Club or how to sponsor one, e-mail email@example.com.
+He is currently a growth partner in Corporate Services.
+To find out more, e-mail email@example.com.
 Have similar stories to share or unique lessons that your children have taught you?
 Share your thoughts with us by writing to firstname.lastname@example.org or leaving a comment at the end of this article.